-Water-soluble analog of forskolin (Cat.
+NKH 477 is a water-soluble analog of forskolin (Cat.
 No. 1099) that is a potent activator of adenylyl cyclase; shows some selectivity for cardiac (type V) adenylyl cyclase.
 Stimulates bronchodilation (EC50 = 32.6 nM) and is an orally active potent positive chronotrope and hypotensive agent in vivo.
-Also available as part of the PKA Tocriset™.

 |Storage||Desiccate at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.